flowcontrol12/docu/docs/User Guide/Configuration/Objects/Metrics/Metrics.md

-Use Function switch - OFF
+**Use Function** switch - OFF

-- Field - field in the selected data source
+- **Field** - field in the selected data source

-- Agreggation - list of mathematical operations to choose from available in the system
+- **Agreggation** - list of mathematical operations to choose from available in the system
   - Avi - returns average of field values.
   - Count - returns count of non empty fields.

   - First - returns value of first field returned.

-  - Join - ==returns concatenated value of fields values.==xcv
+  - Join - returns concatenated value of fields values

   - Last - returns value of last field returned.